Contexts¶

 windsor context get

-enviroment variable is available to you.
+Additionally, the WINDSOR_CONTEXT enviroment variable is available to you.